Servite College: Campus

 The College has undergone major works since 2015.
 In 2016 the Alexis Research Centre was remodelled to create a library space.
 In 2020 the central courtyard was excavated to provide a new piazza between classrooms and some original buildings refurbished.
 The Seven Holy Founders Centre hosts a gymnasium with rock climbing wall, a dance studio, weights room and a 200 seat auditorium drama and musical productions.

 2020 also saw the opening of a new Learning Diversity Centre to replace the Blessed Joachim Centre, a purpose-built space for students with different needs and abilities, including specific learning disorders.
 It has facilities to teach practical skills for independent living.

 The central area of the campus is a landscaped space for students to gather and socialise.
 A large arts space is located in a separate building on the northern side of Cape Street catering for visual and fine arts, design technologies (woodwork, cooking, fabrics) and applied information technologies.

 The College has access to nearby Grenville Oval for sporting activities, and recently acquired the adjacent 25m outdoor swimming pool.

+Servite College sport and swimming carnival days are held at the State Athletics Centre.

 In 2020 the College purchased a 55 acre rural campus near Nannup, the south west of Western Australia.
-Known as the Southern Campus, the site is used for camps and retreats, and sleeps 60 students.
+Known as the Monte Senario Campus, the site is used for camps and retreats, and sleeps 60 students.